cybertronai/ncluster/README.md

 https://github.com/cybertronai/ncluster

 Ncluster provides Python API to do the following things:
-- Allocate AWS machine m
+- Allocate AWS machine
-- Upload file to m
+- Upload file to machine
-- Run command on m
+- Run command on machine
-- Download file from m
+- Download file from machine

 IE